MatthewEthanTam/biologyDataScienceProject/README.md

 You can now move on to lesson 3.

+### 🌟If you want to learn how to setup Juypter Notebooks in VSCode go to the Extra Section🌟

 # Lesson 3: creating a virtual environment

 PS: if you know how to do this skip to lesson 4